Parametric modeling in IRONCAD

 Why not use constraints in IRONCAD?

-By default IRONCAD does not use constraints as the primary way of controlling the position of either objects in 3D space or lines in the 2D sketch.
-Instead, the position in 3D space or in the 2D plane is the primary property that controls objects in 3D space or 2D plane and this position is handled with special (usually unique) tools and therefore it is very often sufficient to only select the objects to be changed at the time of the change.
-However, it is me as a user who controls, so when I think constraints are needed (because nothing else solves a certain situation in a better way), I can apply it where it fits.
+Instead, the position in 3D space or in the 2D plane is the primary property that controls objects in 3D space or 2D plane and this position is handled with special (usually unique) tools and therefore it is very often enough to just select the objects to be changed at the time of the change itself.
+However, it is I as a user who controls, so when I think constraints are needed (because nothing else solves a particular situation better), you can apply it where it fits.

 The TriBall tool is unique to IRONCAD in the way it works, providing superior control and precision for positioning objects in the 3D scene.